 A clinical trial is a study to evaluate one or more treatments.
 Clinical trials are a standard research practice and are done on all medications before they are approved by the Food and Drug Administration.
 Some trials evaluate the effects of new or existing treatments.
 Some may study new forms of psychotherapy (talk therapy).
 Others may study a combination of therapies.
 Clinical trials are most often conducted by universities but may also be conducted by government agencies or private companies.
 Many trials are funded by pharmaceutical company grants.
 All participants are volunteers.

 It is important to understand that the objective of a clinical trial is research, not patient care.
-This does not suggest that trials are designed to harm people—in fact they are carefully designed with patient safety in mind.
-However, individuals participating in the trial cannot be guaranteed of receiving any new treatments.
+This does not suggest that trials are designed to harm people—in fact, they are carefully designed with patient safety in mind.
+However, individuals participating in the trial cannot be guaranteed to receive any new treatments.
 Some individuals may not receive any treatment at all.
 The contribution made by participating in a clinical trial is to science first and to the patient second.

 Comparing Alternative Treatments